szakidani23/blue-life/README.md

 A futuristic imaginary world where the color blue is the center of life.

 Design, code made by me.
-STACK used in the project:
+Stack used in the project:
-HTML, CSS, BOOTSTRAP, a bit of JS, AdobeXD.
+HTML, CSS, BOOTSTRAP, JS, AdobeXD.

 Images: https://freepik.com